Published: 11 Feb 2020

 Even smaller and mid-sized companies in their quest to have good quality products continue to adopt test automation best practices to deliver high-performing products to their clients.

-For enterprises, with test automation in place, there is a faster feedback cycle and that brings faster validation at various phases in product development.
+For enterprises, with automation in testing in place, there is a faster feedback cycle and that brings faster validation at various phases in product development.

 Test automation also helps enterprises to improve the communication between DevOps, QA teams and product owners who depend on the results of these automated tests as these results are more reliable than the manual testing results.

-It is more important to note that test automation is best suitable for applications that need to be tested for various versions, platforms, and operating systems.
+It is more important to note that automation testing is best suitable for applications that need to be tested for various versions, platforms, and operating systems.

 Test automation involves the usage of tests that are repeatable and can be run many times to test various conditions and scenarios.